Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Toward the end of the seventeenth year (75 b.c.) a self-identified antichrist entered the nation creating no small stir for the Church of Christ before he met an unfortunate end.
 Nephites were on a spiritual and cultural high due to the unyielding efforts of Alma and his supporters.

-Alma waged battle on a different front because the army that sought to destroy the Nephites that Alma prepared his armies against belonged to an evil source of inhuman nature, the devil, and his angels.
+Alma waged battle on a different front because the army that sought to destroy the Nephites belonged to an evil source of inhuman nature, the devil, and his angels.

-The key to destroying any great society is to attack their guiding philosophies.
-Evil attacked the Nephite nation on all fronts--attacking the freedom of the Nephites, like it attacks the freedom of democratic nations in modern times.
+The key to destroying any great society is to attack its guiding philosophies.
+Evil attacked the Nephite nation on all fronts--attacking the freedom of the Nephites like it attacks the freedom of democratic nations in modern times.
 God provided the Nephites with a warrior to thwart the physical destruction of the Nephites, but only because their spiritual resolve was high.

-Alma, the son of Alma, had guided the cultural and religious aspects of the Nephites for decades, as the chief judge, the highest civilian office in the land--similar to a US Supreme Court Justice.
+Alma, the son of Alma, had guided the cultural and religious aspects of the Nephites for decades, as the chief judge, the highest civilian office in the land.

 It was a custom among the Nephites to pass not only offices of religion to their sons but public offices also—a nepotistic society.
 This type of culture created no small stir of ambitious men who wanted a piece of that power structure, a cultural climate that the Adversary used to his advantage.